DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 ### Notify DfE a participant has changed their training schedule

-Participants follow leadership or specialist training schedules.
+Participants follow leadership or specialist NPQ schedules.

-All participants will be registered by default schedule depending on when their application is accepted.
+All participants will be registered by default to a schedule depending on when their application is accepted.
 Providers must notify the DfE of any schedule change.

 ```
  PUT /api/v3/participants/npq/{id}/change-schedule